Rayhan12/flutter_unit_testing/README.md

         List<Object> dynamicList = [];

         // Please note that you can have references and objects
-        // from your custome classes here as well
+        // from your custom classes here as well
     }
     ```